dimitri-koenig/simple-vertec-api/README.md

 ## Delimination and Responsibility

 This XML wrapper will only give you a simpler way of making requests via Vertec's own XML interface.
-There won't be any validations done for data input (you have to do it or rely on Vertec's validation as it is their responsibility on server side).
+There won't be any validations done for data input (you have to do it yourself or rely on Vertec's validation as it is their responsibility on server side).

 Version 3 offers additional query options for further transforming response data, included caching support, parallel request mode and many more.
 Take a look at the [documentation](http://simple-vertec-api.readthedocs.org/en/latest/).

+Version 4 supports Vertec's new token based authorization.

 ## Installation